CyberWarriors1/Bestcode/README.md

-#  If You Have any Problem Join our Chanell and contact admins
+#  If You Have any Problem Join our Channel and contact admins
 @Cyber_warriors1